-- I. The SDNPA will make overall provision for the following amounts of new employment land between 2014 and 2033: - Office (Bla/b): approximately 2 to 3 hectares - Industrial (B1c/B2) and small-scale warehousing (B8): approximately 5 hectares.
-(Subject findings of ELR update) - 2.
+- 1. The SDNPA will make overall provision for the following amounts of new employment land between 2014 and 2033: - Office (Bla/b): approximately 5.3 hectares - Industrial (BIc/B2): I.8 hectares - Small-scale warehousing (B8): 3.2 hectares - 2.
 Development proposals for the change of use of redundant B2 premises and land to accommodate the need for new offices and/or warehousing will be permitted provided that there would not be a potentially adverse impact on the landscape and other special qualities of the National Park including by reason of traffic, noise or pollution. - 3.
 The Authority will safeguard all existing employment sites and allocations that are fit for purpose from development proposals for non-employment uses.
 Change of use applications that would result in a loss of employment land will only be permitted provided that evidence of a robust marketing campaign of at least 12 months clearly demonstrates that there is no market demand for the business premises. - 4.
-The principal and local employment sites are shown on the Policies Map, to which further protection applies as follows: - a) On principal employment sites: B class employment uses will be safeguarded from development proposals for non-B class uses and evidence of a robust marketing campaign of at least 18 months will be required - b) On local employment sites: commercial uses will be safeguarded from development proposals for non-commercial uses and evidence of a robust marketing campaign of at least 18 months will be required
+The principal and local employment sites are shown on the Policies Map, to which further protection applies as follows: - a) On principal employment sites: B Class employment uses will be safeguarded from development proposals for Non-B Class Uses and evidence of a robust marketing campaign of at least 18 months will be required. - b) On local employment sites: commercial uses will be safeguarded from development proposals for non-commercial uses and evidence of a robust marketing campaign of at least 18 months will be required.